 Even if you do meet every single given criteria for your chosen school, you still may need to play the measuring game.
 You will have checked the previous year’s furthest awarded place and be trying to work out if the authority measures from the school gates or, as was rumoured to be the case in one of my local secondaries, the headteacher’s office chair.

 I have also tackled the appeals system, and failed.
 It is another process in which you may feel baffled and disarmed before a panel of people who know the system inside out and only have technical answers to your heartfelt questions.
 Let me tell you: tissues make no difference.

 Local resource to the rescue

 I was very happy to hear, then, about a local initiative in the city where I live, Bath, called BathHacked, that set out to disentangle the local primary schools admissions criteria.
 BathHacked is a joint council and community group project that brings together skilled computery-types with quality data to find useful ways to use that information for the benefit of the city and its residents.

 Rather imaginatively the team called their project ‘The Black Hole of Primary Schools Admissions’ and this will resonate with any parent with children of school application age.
 They processed the available data and presented the information in an easy to read, and easy to digest format.
 They identified key dates for applications, created colourful graphs to show the acceptance difficulty of each school, and simplified the over-subscription criteria.
-You can see the results of their work here.

 I hear the School Guide team are also currently working away in the background on a project to create simple parent-friendly catchment area maps for all English schools.
 Watch this space.